r3c/cottle/docs/page/05-advanced.rst

 Variables immutability
 ======================

 All variables in Cottle are immutable, meaning it's not possible to replace a section within a string or change the value associated to some key in a map.
 If you want to append, replace or erase a value in a map you'll have to rebuild a new one where you inject, filter out or replace desired value.
-There are a few built-in functions you may find handly to achieve such tasks:
+There are a few built-in functions you may find handy to achieve such tasks:

 * :ref:`builtin_cat` and :ref:`builtin_union` can merge strings (``cat`` only) or maps ;
 * :ref:`builtin_slice` can extract part of a string or a map ;